Economic Profile 2020: Bay Area Economic Recovery Tracker

-While the Bay Area lost less employment at the onset of the COVID-19 recession compared to the U.S., the region has recaptured less of the jobs lost as of November than the country overall.
-Compared to other major geographies, the Bay Area’s employment recovery has been middle of the pack – recovering faster than New York, Los Angeles, and California overall, but slower than Denver, Seattle, and the U.S. overall.
-As of November, the Bay Area had recovered 91 percent of the jobs in the region at the start of January, whereas California has recovered 90 percent and the U.S. has recovered 94 percent.
+While the Bay Area lost less employment at the onset of the COVID-19 recession compared to the U.S., the region has recaptured less of the jobs lost as of January than the country overall.
+Compared to other major geographies, the Bay Area’s employment recovery has been middle of the pack – recovering faster than New York and Los Angeles, but slower than Denver, Seattle, and Austin.
+As of January 2021, the Bay Area has fallen behind California as a whole in terms of share of pre-pandemic jobs recovered.

 Examining job losses by industry provides more nuanced insight into the COVID-19 recession recovery compared to previous periods of economic recovery in the region.
 Unlike past recessions, the decline and recovery of employment from the COVID-19 recession has been shaped by which types of businesses can operate remotely during extended economic shutdowns.
 This impact is reflected in the rate of recovery across different industries.

 During the Great Recession, Professional and Business Services, Manufacturing, and Construction industries saw the steepest declines in employment.
 From the lowest level of employment in the Professional and Business Services industry during the Great Recession (May 2009), it took four years (until May 2012) for the industry to recover the number of jobs it had prior to the recession.
-In contrast, as of October 2020, the industry has already recovered 98 percent of its pre-COVID-19 recession employment, but since then has seen another decline in employment into the start of 2021.
+In contrast, as of December 2020, the industry had already recovered to pre-COVID-19 recession employment, but since then has seen another decline in employment into the start of 2021.
 This underscores the unpredictable nature of the COVID-19 recession.

 At the end of the Great Recession in July 2009, Leisure and Hospitality employment was down by 5 percent from the previous year.
-In comparison, as of October 2020, Leisure and Hospitality employment levels were down by 22 percent from the previous year.
+In comparison, as of January 2021, Leisure and Hospitality employment levels were down by 48 percent year-over-year.
 This indicates the unique economic challenges of the COVID-19 recession compared to previous recessions, particularly by small businesses and organizations that cannot operate efficiently or as efficiently remotely.